DonaldKellett/nmigen-beginner/README.md

 # nmigen-beginner

-Familiarizing myself with nMigen by translating selected portions of the ZipCPU tutorials
+Familiarizing myself with [nMigen](https://github.com/m-labs/nmigen) by translating selected portions of the [ZipCPU tutorial](http://zipcpu.com/tutorial/), and more